 I received my PhD in 2018 from the Department of Anglo-Saxon, Norse and Celtic at the University of Cambridge, after having obtained my MPhil from the same department and my BA in English Literature from the University of Durham.
 Much of my research to date has focussed on the legends and romances of medieval Iceland, exploring within this fascinating corpus a range of issues such as genre, folkloric transmission and mythological resonances.
-Part of this work involved the production of a forthcoming edition and scholarly English translation of one of these romances, Vilmundar saga viðutan (The Saga of Vilmundur the Outsider), which is currently the world's earliest-known variant of the Cinderella folktale (ATU 510A) containing a cinder-name.
+Part of this work involved the production of an edition and scholarly English translation of one of these romances, Vilmundar saga viðutan (The Saga of Vilmundur the Outsider), which is currently the world's earliest-known variant of the Cinderella folktale (ATU 510A) containing a cinder-name.

 I'm also undertaking a couple of translation projects which dovetail with my research: I'm currently working on a collaborative project to produce a volume of scholarly English translations of several medieval Icelandic romances; and, separately, I'm also contracted to produce the first official English translation of Jin Yong's The Demi-Gods and Semi-Devils 天龍八部.

 Chivalric romance; Historical romance; Folklore; Medieval Scandinavian literature

 Vilmundar saga viðutan: The Saga of Vilmundur the Outsider, ed. and trans.
 J. Y. H. Hui (London: Viking Society for Northern Research, 2021).

 - Journal articles

 Hui, J. Y. H., ‘New Analogical Evidence for Cymbeline’s Folkloric Composition in the Medieval Icelandic Ála flekks saga’, Shakespeare Survey 75 (forthcoming 2022).